Protect Your Constitutional Rights In the Face of Criminal Charges or Employment Discrimination REACH OUT NOW

 DWI

-• 2nd Offense Under State Law, County or Municipal Ordinance - 12 Points (Which means automatic 1 Year Revocation)
+• 2nd Offense (and each subsequent offense) Under State Law, County, or Municipal Ordinance - 12 Points (Which means automatic 1 Year Revocation)

 Failure to Produce Insurance ID